dmbarbour/wikilon/docs/AwelonLang.md

 ### Termination Analysis

-Valid programs in Awelon should always terminate.
-Of course, even with guarantee of termination it's trivial to express computations with large inputs and high algorithmic complexity that would not terminate before the heat death of the universe.
-Quotas remain necessary in practice.
-But a guarantee of totality does make it a lot easier to reason about correctness of program behavior and composition.
+Awelon is Turing complete, so we cannot always decide whether a program terminates.
+However, Awelon is also purely functional, and any non-termination is a form of error.
+As much as possible, by default, Awelon systems should use static analysis to detect non-termination among other errors.

-I haven't yet thoroughly explored options for static termination analysis.
-But I do recommend termination analysis be performed by default, with explicit annotations to assume termination as needed.
-At the very least, we should track which functions are obviously 'total', and use totality as a constraint on input types or values.
+*Note:* Even with a guarantee of termination, it's trivial to express computations that would require extraordinary time and space resources.
+We still need quotas.
+The main benefit of termination analysis is to eliminate accidental sources of error, and to require extra annotations where reasoning is difficult.

 ### Structural Equivalence